 - Finally, they practice using a pricing sheet to determine the cost of the solution

 Throughout this experience, the learner is guided by videos, motion graphics, quizzes, and resources, and conclude with a self-assessment.

 Successful Immersive Learning Strategies

 Because the course is designed to resemble a real sales experience, the learner has to think on their feet and make nuanced decisions.
 Names, faces, details, and realistic challenges all increase the learner’s retention and help them understand how the training will have immediate benefits on the job.

 Games and game-like activities can boost learner motivation.
 In this case, the challenge and reward of interacting with customers and choosing a solution help learners to feel invested in making the right decision.

-The training consists of numerous short scenarios like the example above.
+The training consists of numerous short scenarios or microlearning modules like the example above.
 Short, self-sufficient lessons keep learners attention and allow them to practice applying skills repeatedly.

 Videos, such as a motion graphic introducing the learner to Akamai’s performance solutions, are an entertaining and memorable way to instill new information.
-They also offer the learner a short break from the other mental tasks of the course.
+Video learning also offers the student a short break from the other mental tasks of the course.

 The Akamai Professional Sales Training received awards based on the quality of its messaging, execution, and overall learner experience.
 Because sales partners are able to practice realistic interactions and make sophisticated decisions, the relevance of the training to their daily work is clear and immediate.
 As improved technology and design allows for greater immersion through eLearning, we continue to look for ways to bring corporate training closer to real life.